ngdimitrov/ansible/README.md

 -  Check syntax `ansible-playbook  main.yml --syntax-check`
 -  Force and continuing after fail task ` ansible-playbook -i inventory apache.yml --force `
 #### Vault in ansible `ansible-vault`
+- You can use the vault variable and store all the blanks in another file, making hacking your password file more complicated.
 -  You can encrypt file with ansible module `ansible-vault encrypt vars/apy_key.yml` But with this command you cann run playbook(will ask you for pass) `ansible-playbook main.yml --ask-vault-pass`Also you can save password in hide file and take from file with command `ansible-playbook main.yml --vault-password-file ~/.ansible/api-key-pass.txt`
 -  Ansible decrypt - `ansible-vault decrypt vars/apy_key.yml`
 -  Edit encrypt file without decrypt with `ansible-vault edit vars/apy_key.yml` and add password